bxparks/AceTime/USER_GUIDE.md

     * To be safe, users of this library should stay at least 1 year away from the lower and upper limits of `acetime_t` (i.e. stay within the year 1932 to 2067, inclusive).
-* `toUnixSeconds()` and `forUnixSeconds()`
-    * [Unix time](https://en.wikipedia.org/wiki/Unix_time) uses an epoch of 1970-01-01T00:00:00Z.
-This method returns an `int32_t` like most 32-bit
-      Unix systems.
-The range of dates is 1901-12-13T20:45:52Z to 2038-01-19T03:14:07Z.
 * `toUnixSeconds64()` and `forUnixSeconds64()`
-    * 64-bit versions of `toUnixSeconds()` and `forUnixSeconds()` were added in v1.10.
-However, the largest value returned by this method is 3094168447, far smaller than `INT64_MAX`.
-This value corresponds to 2068-01-19T03:14:07Z which is the largest date that can be stored internally using the 32-bit `acetime_t` type.
+    * The range of values returned by these methods is the same as the range used by `toEpochSeconds()` and `forEpochSeconds()`, except that the epoch is shifted to center around 1970 instead of centering around the `LocalDate::localEpochYear()`.
 * `TimeOffset`
     * Implemented using `int16_t` in 1 minute increments.
 * `LocalDate`, `LocalDateTime`